 A safe and civil environment is needed for students to learn and attain high academic standards and to promote healthy human relationships.
 Bullying, like other violent or disruptive behavior, is conduct that interferes with a student's ability to learn and/or a teacher's ability to educate students in a safe environment.
 Minnesota Transitions Charter School (MTCS) cannot monitor the activities of students at all times and eliminate all incidents of bullying between students, particularly when students are not under the direct supervision of school personnel.
-However, to the extent such conduct affects the educational environment of MTCS and the rights and welfare of its students and is within the control of MTCS in its normal operations, MTCS intends to prevent bullying which have not been successfully prevented.
+However, to the extent such conduct affects the educational environment of MTCS and the rights and welfare of its students and is within the control of MTCS in its normal operations, MTCS intends to prevent bullying and to take action to investigate, respond to, and to remediate and discipline for those acts of bullying which have not been successfully prevented.
 The purpose of this policy is to assist MTCS in its goal of preventing and responding to acts of bullying, intimidation, violence, reprisal, retaliation, and other similar disruptive and detrimental behavior.